drfoxvet/drfoxvet-net/site/content/post/cats-why-they-should-be-enclosed-and-not-roam-free.md

 Many people have improved the quality of life and overall well-being of their cats by first, having two or more cats rather than one, and secondly, providing access via a flap door set in a window pane or outside door to an enclosure as per the various “Catio” designs provided by the company Catio Spaces.
 Catio Plans range from $39.95-$69.95 and 10% is donated to animal welfare organizations.
 See DIY Catio Plans:  https://catiospaces.com/catios-cat-enclosures/diy-plans/  Catio Spaces also offers free catio tips.
 Visit www.CatioSpaces.comto learn more.

-PUBLIC HEALTH CONCERNS:
+OTHER PUBLIC HEALTH CONCERNS

  Diseases transmissible from cats to humans include: Capnocytophaga, Chlamydiosis, ,Leptospirosis, MRSA resistant Staphylococcus aureus, Streptococcus A, Tuberculosis, Pasteurellosis, Plague, Salmonellosis, Yersiniosis, Tularemia, Cat flea typhus, Sporotrichosis, Cat scratch fever,(Bartonellosis) Ringworm ( Dermatophytosis),